BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ARMY COMPOSITION**

-This army may include: Thorin Oakenshield, King Under the Mountain; Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; Kíli the Dwarf, Champion of Erebor; Fíli the Dwarf, Champion of Erebor; Bifur the Dwarf, Champion of Erebor; Bofur the Dwarf, Champion of Erebor; Bombur the Dwarf, Champion of Erebor; Ori the Dwarf, Champion of Erebor; Nori the Dwarf, Champion of Erebor; Dori the Dwarf, Champion of Erebor; Óin the Dwarf, Champion of Erebor; Glóin the Dwarf, Champion of Erebor; Dáin Ironfoot, Lord of the Iron Hills; Iron Hills Captains; Iron Hills Dwar ves and Iron Hills Goat Riders.
+This army may include: Thorin Oakenshield, King Under the Mountain; Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; KÃ­li the Dwarf, Champion of Erebor; FÃ­li the Dwarf, Champion of Erebor; Bifur the Dwarf, Champion of Erebor; Bofur the Dwarf, Champion of Erebor; Bombur the Dwarf, Champion of Erebor; Ori the Dwarf, Champion of Erebor; Nori the Dwarf, Champion of Erebor; Dori the Dwarf, Champion of Erebor; Ã“in the Dwarf, Champion of Erebor; GlÃ³in the Dwarf, Champion of Erebor; DÃ¡in Ironfoot, Lord of the Iron Hills; Iron Hills Captains; Iron Hills Dwar ves and Iron Hills Goat Riders.

 **ADDITIONAL RULES**